ekearm/data-structures-and-algorithms/Data-Structures/insertionSort/README.md

 # Insertion Sort Assigment

 Complete a working, tested implementation of Insertion Sort, based on the pseudo code provided

 ## Challenge

 Research and prepare a lecture on the Insertion Sort Algorithm suitable for delivery to 301 level student.
 Your lecture notes should be the only material an instructor should need to conduct a high quality lecture on the subject.

 ## Approach & Efficiency
-	O(n).
+O(n^2).
 This algorithm will take as long as there are items in the array

 ## Solution

 	```
 	InsertionSort(int[] arr)